Passive Solar log and timber homes built with Sustainable Heating solutions.

 and are very inexpensive to incorporate into your home design.

 Passive systems have no moving parts, are environmentally sustainable,

-may provide tax credits, and entail no more expense in the construction
+they can provide tax credits, and are no more expense in the construction process,

-to lower utility bills with cost saving comfort.
-It is really that easy!
+how about lower utility bills with cost saving comfort, It is really that easy!

 Think of it this way, all homes are passive solar, but most are very

 inefficient and in some cases they will help you loose your heat far faster than you think.